William Contreras Player Props: Brewers vs. Diamondbacks

 William Contreras At The Plate

-- Contreras is batting .246 with 10 doubles, a triple, eight home runs and 26 walks.
+- Contreras is hitting .246 with 10 doubles, a triple, eight home runs and 26 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.